© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 250m north east of Oak Cottage, forming part of a round barrow cemetery is a scheduled monument protected by Historic England under reference 1020079.
 View the official record →

-Bowl barrow 250m north east of Oak Cottage is a Bronze Age funerary monument forming part of a round barrow cemetery in Devon.
+Bowl barrow 250m north east of Oak Cottage, forming part of a round barrow cemetery is a Bronze Age burial mound located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020079.

 Bowl barrow 250m north east of Oak Cottage, forming part of a round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020079.